-Disabled Students’ Allowances (DSAs) are available if you have a disability, mental-health condition or specific learning difficulty.
-DSAs are additional funding available for students who otherwise may not have been able to attend a higher education course.
+Disabled Students’ Allowances (DSAs) are available if you have a disability, long-term health condition, mental health condition, Autism spectrum disorder or specific learning difficulty.
+DSAs are grants to help pay the essential extra costs you may have as a direct result of your disability.
 You must meet the definition of a disability under the Equality Act 2010.

 DSAs will either be paid directly to you or to any equipment or service suppliers.